 Crystallography, crystal chemistry, and characteristics of rock-forming and ore minerals.
 Description, phase equilibria, origin, and associations of igneous, sedimentary, and metamorphic rocks.
 Laboratory study of hand specimens.
 Two one-day field excursions.
-Prerequisite: CHEM 142.
+Prerequisite: minimum grade of 1.7 in CHEM 142.
 Offered: W.

 It will be divided in a 1/2 mineralogy and 1/2 petrology.
 In the first half, we will cover the most important aspects of rock-forming minerals: how are they built, where are they formed, and how do they look.
 In the second half, we will use our acquired knowledge on minerals to study the origin of igneous, metamorphic and sedimentary rocks.